Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Prams & Strollers

 Goldfields & Mining

-Seaforth Oval to Natural Bridge track is a 3.4km, grade 3 One Way hike located in the Garigal National Park, NSW.
+Seaforth Oval to Natural Bridge track is a 3.4km, grade 3 one way hike, located in the Garigal National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 Seaforth Oval to Natural Bridge track is a scenic walk that’s full of history, but that’s not all that’ll get your pulse racing.
 The descent into Bantry Bay via the Timber Getters track is difficult and steep.
 About halfway down it crosses the historic Old Bullock track, which was constructed in 1856 to haul sawn timber from sawmills in The Big Forest’ owned by James Harris French (after whom Frenchs Forest was named) to the shores of Bantry Bay.